 9. Make extra payments on your loans

 If possible, consider making extra payments towards your loans.
-By paying more than the minimum payment due each month, you’ll reduce the amount of interest that accrues and save money in the long run (and get out of debt faster).
+By paying more than the minimum payment due each month, you’ll reduce the interest that accrues and save money in the long run (and get out of debt faster).

 10. Don’t forget to pay yourself

 One of the biggest mistakes people make when trying to save money is restricting their budget too much.
-It can get pretty depressing to have to save every dime of income you get every month to pay off debt.
+It can get pretty depressing to save every dime of income you get every month to pay off debt.

-If your budget is too strict, you won’t stick to it and you will fail.
+If your budget is too strict, you won’t stick to it and will fail.
 Pay yourself something out of each paycheck, even if that is just a cup of coffee at Starbucks every morning on the way to work.
 It’s a little pat on the back for being vigilant about controlling your finances.

 Final Thoughts on How to Get Out of Personal Debt

 Debt is a tough thing to deal with.
 The good news is that, in most cases, debt can be managed.
-You just need to know where to start.
+You need to know where to start.